 Wordfest presents Dr. David Goldbloom

 Wordfest’s Imagine On Air is honoured to present leading psychiatrist and mental health care advocate Dr. David Goldbloom and his timely new book We Can Do Better: Urgent Innovations to Improve Mental Health Access and Care.
-The hour-long conversation will start at 7:00 PM MT.
-(The pre-show will begin at 6:50 PM.)
+The hour-long conversation starts at 7:00 PM MT. and will be hosted by "Positive Disrupter" and social worker Monique Auffrey.
+(The pre-show begins at 6:50 PM.)

 This livestream broadcast is free and if you RSVP, we'll send you a reminder on the day of the show, as well as our unique Digital Doggie Bag after the event with extras and links sparked by the conversation.